Skip to content

 Text messages (SMS/MMS)

-Agents can send and receive SMS and MMS text messages on their phone numbers, group conversations by remote number, and mark messages as read.
-Inbound MMS includes media attachments returned as presigned URLs (1-hour expiry).
+Agents can send and receive SMS/MMS text messages on their phone numbers, including 1:1 conversations and beta group MMS conversations through the same API surface.
+Inbound MMS includes media attachments returned as presigned URLs with a 1-hour expiry.

-Outbound SMS is text-only and is supported from local numbers only today (toll-free is receive-only).
-Numbers on Inkbox's default 10DLC campaign are capped at 20 outbound texts per rolling 24-hour window; register your own 10DLC brand and campaign to lift the cap.
-Every send returns the rate-limit headers (X-RateLimit-Limit, X-RateLimit-Remaining, X-RateLimit-Reset), with Retry-After added on 429.
-A newly provisioned local number takes around 10–15 minutes for its 10DLC campaign to propagate — sends during that window return 409 sender_sms_pending.
+Outbound messaging is supported from local numbers only today; toll-free numbers are receive-only.
+Numbers on Inkbox's default 10DLC campaign are capped at 100 recipient sends per rolling 24-hour window.
+A 3-recipient group message counts as 3 recipient sends.
+Register your own 10DLC brand and campaign to lift the cap.
+A newly provisioned local number takes around 10-15 minutes for its 10DLC campaign to propagate, and sends during that window return 409 sender_sms_pending.
 Recipients also have to opt in by texting START to any of your numbers before you can message them; see the Send text endpoint for the full opt-in / opt-out behavior.

 Filtering inbound calls and texts